 What are the fees?

-From September 2020, £4,495 per term, payable at the start of each term.
+From September 2022, £4,861 per term, payable at the start of each term.
 If fees are not met then the place at the school will be forfeited.
 The fee is a flat rate; weekly boarders pay the same as full boarders, and being at home for study leave etc makes no difference.
-It is basically a fee of £13,485 for the full year broken into three.

 They cover the boarding costs (accommodation and meals).
 There is no charge for timetabled mainstream teaching (though special tutoring is extra), but it does not cover uniform, equipment or trips.